evrblk/monstera-example/dlocks/README.md

 go run ./cmd/dev seed-accounts
 ```

-5. Pick any account id from previous step output.
+5. Pick any account id from the previous step output.

-6. Run a test scenario 1 which creates a namespace and tries to grab a lock with the account id:
+6. Run test scenario 1 which creates a namespace and tries to grab a lock with the account id:

 ```
 go run ./cmd/dev scenario-1 --account-id=9fff3bf7d1f9561d